Double-Barreled Questions: The Hidden Bias In Your Survey Results

 The primary issue with double-barreled questions is they force respondents to give a single answer to many issues.

-Thus, it may not reflect their opinions or experiences, can lead to misleading or incomplete data, and hinder the effectiveness of your survey.
+Thus, it may not reflect their opinions or experiences, can lead to misleading or incomplete data, and hinders the effectiveness of your survey.

 Examples Of Double-Barreled Questions